 BIPOC Contact Improvisation Jams and Long Table

-Do you identify as a Black, Indigenous or any persons of color (BIPOC)?
+Do you identify as a Black, Indigenous and/or any persons of color (BIPOC)?
 Do you practice Contact Improvisation or want to learn about it?
 Do you have any skills or exploratory scores related to Contact that you would like to share?

 Contact, y'know it's that rolly, touchy stuff that white people do?
 Nah?!
 You don't?
 Well, hold on!
 We're going do it our way.